-Natural Environment
+Natural Environment - Objectives

-- 1. Protect the Devon banks and hedgerows - 2.
-Accept farm diversification where it is proven to be in the interests of viability - 3.
-Set limits to solar or wind farm development to minimise disturbance and visual impact - 4.
-Control the scale and type of development in the countryside - 5.
-Maintain and improve existing routes - 6.
-Support development of new footpaths and bridleways - 7.
-Protect existing green spaces in and around Silverton Parish
+1. Protect the Devon banks and hedgerows from destruction by future development disturbance and visual impact are limited

+2. Accept farm diversification where it is proven to be in the interests of viability

+3. Encourage development of community led electricity generation initiatives where

+4. Control the scale and type of development in the countryside to limit disturbance and visual impact.

+5. Maintain and improve existing routes

+6. Support development of new footpaths and bridleways

+7. Protect existing green spaces in and around Silverton Parish

-8. Ensure future development does not compromise the landscape, rural and built heritage, flooding, wild life habitats, geological assets and archaeological sites
+8. Ensure future development does not compromise the landscape, rural and built heritage, increase flooding, wildlife habitats, geological assets and archaeological sites

-Policy No. EN01 Retaining and Enhancing the Natural Beauty of our Parish
+Policy No. EN01Retaining and Enhancing the Natural Beauty of our ParishPolicy

-Development proposals will only be supported where they have demonstrated that there are no adverse impacts on the natural environment (landscape and biodiversity), or they satisfactorily mitigate these impacts and enhance the natural environment where there is the opportunity to do so.

-Where mitigating measures are unavoidably required for development to be acceptable within its landscape setting, appropriate landscaping should be employed to mitigate the impact of the development, and such measures should include the use of native species of trees and hedges where planting is required.
+- 1. Development proposals will only be supported where they have demonstrated that there are minimal impacts on the natural environment (landscape and biodiversity), or they satisfactorily mitigate these impacts and enhance the natural environment where there is the opportunity to do so. - 2.
+Where mitigating measures are unavoidably required for development to be acceptable within its landscape setting, appropriate landscaping should be employed to mitigate the impact of the development, and such measures should include the use of native species of trees and hedges where planting is required. - 3.
 Where change to existing traditional Devon banks is unavoidable, proposals for development which affect traditional Devon hedges will only be supported where they have demonstrated that options have been assessed and, as a result, have proposed the least damaging option (to the hedgerow / bank, setting in the landscape, biodiversity and habitats).

+- a.
 The character of Silverton is defined largely by its rural setting.
-The Parish comprises mainly three identifiable character types according to the Mid Devon Landscape Character Assessment (LCA) 2011:

-- Upper Farmed and Wooded Valley Slopes (3A)

-- Lower Rolling Farmed and Settled Valley Slopes (3B)

-- River Valley Slopes and Coombes (3G)
+The Parish comprises mainly three identifiable character types according to the Mid Devon Landscape Character Assessment (LCA) 2011: - Upper Farmed and Wooded Valley Slopes (3A) - Lower Rolling Farmed and Settled Valley Slopes (3B) - River Valley Slopes and Coombes (3G)

+b.
 The ancient woodlands and copses, mature trees, hedgerows and Devon banks are all noted in the LCA as being major contributory factors to the distinct special quality of the area and worthy of protection and/or enhancement.
 This is emphasised in Mid Devon District Council's strategic guidelines within the LCA, which are intended to influence local landscape policies.
 The lanes of the Parish are important parts of the ecological network and what is now called our 'green infrastructure'.